Writing Tests Using the CS 70 TestingLogger

 The TestingLogger

 framework is specific to CS 70.
-There are other testing frameworks for C++, but most of them have so many features that there is a lot to learn, and we want you to focus on writing good test cases, not how to use a complicated testing framework.
+There are other testing frameworks for C++, but most of them have so many features that there is a lot to learn before you can use them, and we want you to focus on writing good test cases, not worry about how to use a complicated testing framework.
 With TestingLogger

 , most of the time affirm_expected